cdleonard/test-tcp-mtu-probing/README.md

 * ``LOG_DIR``: Directory to save outputs.
 Default is temporary and only permanent result is stdio.
 * ``CLEAN``: If set to zero skip cleanup, leaving processes and namespaces running

-This parameter list is incomplete.
+This parameter list not entirely complete.